 All full-time employees shall earn annual leave at the following rate for their years of service.
-The City may credit an employee relevant years of service from a similar employer as approved by the City Manager at the time of hire:
+The City may credit an employee relevant years of service from a similar employer as approved by the City Manager at the time of hire.
+Accrual of annual leave is done on a pro-rated, per pay period basis using the following rate: